-- US\$15,160 - 1 year
+- US\$16,000 - 1 year

 The American Association of University Women (AAUW) offers Fellowships for full-time postgraduate study or research in the United States for one academic year.
-Applicants must be females who have earned the equivalent of a United States Bachelor's degree and who are not US citizens or permanent residents.
-Preference will be given to women who show prior commitment to the advancement of women and girls through civic, community or professional work.
-Members of the Australian Federation of University Women (AFUW) may also be eligible for AAUW-IFUW awards for advanced training at any overseas institution.
-Application packs are available from the Scholarships and Student Loans Unit or the AAUW Educational Foundation, 2201 N. Dodge St, Dept 67, Iowa City, IA 52243 USA.
-Applications close late November.
+Applicants must be females who have earned the equivalent of a United States Bachelor's degree and who are not US Citizens or Permanent Residents.
+Applicants can be preparing to undertake study in a broad range of disciplines including arts and humanities, physical and biological sciences, social sciences, law, economics, political sciences, or studies important to changing the lives of women and girls.
+International fellows can also gualify for a supplemental grant (US\$5,000-\$7,000) to support a community action project designed to improve the lives of women and girls for study in the fellow's home country in the year immediately following the fellowship year.
+Application packs are available from the AAUW Educational Foundation, Customer Centre, Dept 141, N. Dodge St, Iowa City, IA 52243-4030 USA.
+Applications close mid-January for the Fellowship year commencing in July.